 But these “small” data examples are all market driven.
-The future – the Big Data pricing – is that the price will shift according to your ability as much as willingness to pay.
+The future – the Big Data Price Point – is the price will shift according to your ability as much as willingness to pay.
 That means the webinar product that I didn’t want to pay $497 would have been further discounted to the $247 that would have made me uncomfortable but ready to use my credit card.

-Big Data Pricing will charge me a different amount than the next sale to a different customer.
+Big Data PP will charge me a different amount than the next sale to a different customer.
 An entity with a bigger bankroll may get charged more, or they may be offered a morphed package of sales for services I cannot afford: X downloads, unlimited downloads, additional webinars or custom services.
-In the lesser bankrolls, per

 That’s not fair!